ast0ne1/FlowThing/README.md

 ---

-**Made for DeskThing** - Enhance your smart display with powerful webhook automation!
+**Made for DeskThing** - Enhance your smart display with a music visualiser!